top of page

 The March of Cultural Evolution

 I’ve been talking so far about things that are personal to me, but as I said earlier the culture around us is also evolving.
 Integral Theory holds that we move forward as a culture through stages of development similar to the way we do as individuals.
-Ken’s map claims that we have done this 5 five times in the 50,000 years since we became reflective about our circumstances.
+Ken’s map claims that we have done this 5 five times in the 50,000 years since we became reflective about our circumstances and shared them with each other through language.
 These stages have names like tribal, traditional empire, modern industrial, information age and digital global network and???

 Tribalism-Web.jpg